Discrete versus continuous domain models for disease mapping: Introduction

 The continuous nature of LGCPs leads to several preferable theoretical characteristics compared to the BYM models.
 First LGCPs are resolution invariant, i.e.\ they bypass all the problems arising when dealing with arbitrary boundaries; for example, the modifiable areal unit problem, where the results are highly dependent on the areal unit selected \citep{openshaw1984}.
 Inference for BYM is also complicated by numerous irregular changes in the regions on which health data is reported \citep{Li2012a}.
 In addition, BYM assumes constant risk within the spatial units, but in most situations the unknown spatial covariates associated with the disease of interest are expected to be continuous, making this starting point a strong assumption.
 Furthermore, if the areas of higher risk are smaller than the areal unit selected, the BYM model is not expected to be as sensitive and specific as a continuously indexed model.
 Lastly covariates are often available at different spatial scales.
 LGCPs allow using all the data sources available, retaining high-resolution and overcoming problems such as spatial misalignment and ecological bias \citep{Gotway2002}.
-So in theory LGCPs should outperform the BYM model.
+These preferable theoretical characteristics coupled with the fact that aggregating point data into regional counts results in an information loss suggest that LGCPs should outperform the BYM model.
 But is this true in practice and how can we quantify any such improvement?

 There are a few published studies that compared these methods.
 A study examining lupus incidence in Toronto, simulated 40 Gaussian random fields using a Mat{\'e}rn correlation function with roughness and variance parameters fixed, varying the range parameter \citep{Li2012}.
 They compared the models’ ability to calculate the risk and identify areas of higher risk and concluded that LGCPs outperform BYM in all instances.
 Using similar simulation procedure and metrics, \citet{Li2012a} extended the LGCP model, assuming that exact case locations are unknown and information is only available at larger area units (census tracks in their example), and compared this version with the BYM model.
 They reported that their LGCP version outperforms the BYM model, however when case locations are available, it is preferable to use LGCP on the exact points rather than LGCP on aggregated data.
 It is not surprising though that in both studies LGCPs performed best, given that the processes used to generate and fit the data (Mat{\'e}rn with roughness parameter 2) were the same.
 An Australian study using 6 scenarios consistent with a previous study \citep{Illian2012} assessed the performance of, among other models, the BYM and LGCP with a Mat{\'e}rn correlation function on different spatial scales \citep{Kang2013} by assessing the deviance information criterion (DIC) and the logarithmic score.
 They concluded that the models' prediction performance was scenario dependent and suggested that the analysis should be performed using different spatial scales and thus smoothness priors.
 However, they did not examine their ability to identify areas of higher risk.
 All three studies were based on a small number of datasets and none incorporated the continuous (triangulation-based) specification of the precision matrix by \citet{Lindgren2011}.